MicrosoftDocs/power-automate-docs/articles/desktop-flows/desktop-flows-security.md

 The environment maker role in Dataverse is a built-in security role that lets users create and manage their resources associated with an environment.
 This includes apps, connections, custom APIs, gateways, cloud flows, and desktop flows, as long as the user has the appropriate license for the intended product area.
 :::image type="content" source="media/desktop-flows-security-roles/environment-maker.png" alt-text="Screenshot of the permissions for the Environment Maker role." lightbox="media/desktop-flows-security-roles/environment-maker.png":::

+   > [!NOTE]
+   >
+   > In order to be able to run a desktop flow, the user needs at least the "Append", "AppendTo", "Create", "Read" and "Write" permissions on the flowsession table and "Read", "Append" and "AppendTo" permissions on the process table.

 ### Desktop flows machine configuration admin

 This role is typically assigned to CoE or IT admins that manage VM images and virtual networks.
 Users with this role have full privileges on the VM image and VNet specific tables, which are used for hosted machine scenarios.
 In particular, this allows users with this role to add VM images, image versions and share/unshare VM images to be used for created hosted machine scenarios in their environment.